Spinning the Seven Sacred Centers: Ayurveda And the Chakra

 Vata rules everything in the body that moves, communicates, and transports and governs the hollow spaces of the body.
-In this way, the colon and its energy is ruled by Vata dosha.
+In this way, the colon and its energy are ruled by Vata dosha.
 The colon is, essentially an empty space whose job is to move waste out of the body.
 The specific sub-dosha that governs the energy of the colon is called Apana Vata.
 Apana Vata corresponds to the energy of the first chakra.

 The second chakra is located in the pelvis where some of the largest bones of the body are located.
-In this way the energy of the second chakra, Swadisthana, relates to Kapha Dosha which is responsible for our immunity, strength, and stability.
+In this way, the energy of the second chakra, Swadisthana, relates to Kapha Dosha which is responsible for our immunity, strength, and stability.
 The specific sub-dosha which relates to the second chakra is called Avalambaka Kapha; the sub-dosha that governs the energy of the lower back and pelvis.

 In this same way the energy of the liver, Ayurvedically, can become “heated” when someone represses emotions or anger.
-Healing strategies for the third chakra and Ranjaka Pitta include deep relaxation, continuous oil pouring on the forehead (called Shirodhara), vigorous exercise such as martial arts and ayurvedic spiritual mentoring around issues of shame and self-worth.
+Healing strategies for the third chakra and Ranjaka Pitta include deep relaxation, continuous oil pouring on the forehead (called Shirodhara), vigorous exercises such as martial arts, and ayurvedic spiritual mentoring around issues of shame and self-worth.

 The fourth chakra, Anahata, located at the heart also relates to the energy of Pitta Dosha, specifically the energy of Sadhaka Pitta, the sub-dosha that is responsible for the “flame” of our passion.
 This sub-dosha becomes imbalanced when we experience mild depression or an inability to find our true calling.
 Healing strategies for the fourth chakra include heart-based meditation, oil massage, especially around the heart center, and aromatherapy using rose oil and sandalwood oil.